FPS Privacy Notice

 The FPS may ask for confirmation of your identity.
 Once the FPS has confirmed your identity, we will provide you with a description of the information we hold, why we are holding it, who it may be shared with, and a clear and accessible copy of the information we hold.

 How do I ask the FPS to suppress or remove my details?

-We would only contact you in direct relation to registration, complaints handling or administering the licence for access to the register.
+We would only contact you in direct relation to registration, complaint handling or administering the licence for access to the register.

-Should you wish to remove your information entirely from our records (and assuming we have no other obligation to keep it) then please contact us notifying us of your wish.
+Should you wish to restrict processing or remove your information entirely from our records (and assuming we have no other obligation to keep it) then please contact us notifying us of your wish.
 Contact details can be found at the top of this notice.